eepp/ss/README.md

 ### i3

-Add this to your ~/.i3/config
+Add this to your `~/.i3/config`:

 ```
 bindsym $mod+c exec sleep 0.2 && bash /path/to/ss
 ```

+Replace `$mod+c` by the key combination of your choice.

-It seems that the sleep is necessary in order to use `scrot` with rectangle selection from i3 key binding.
-Any fix is welcome.
+(It seems that sleeping is necessary here in order to use `scrot` with rectangle selection from an i3 key binding.
+Any fix is welcome.)